 Diamondback snakes live throughout the eastern United States near sources of permanent water like ponds, lakes, and rivers.
 These heavy-bodied snakes can grow up to five feet long, and produce up to 50 baby snakes with every birth.
-They’re yellow to brown in color with distinct darker hexagonal rings encircling the length of their bodies.
+They’re yellow to brown in color with distinct dark markings that resemble a chainlink fence down the length of their bodies.

 Like the diamondback, the brown water snake feeds primarily on fish, preferring mostly catfish.
 It can grow up to five feet long and has thick, heavy bodies.
 Brown water snakes are exceptional swimmers and flee into the water when threatened.
 They’re only found near sources of permanent water, as fish make up most of their diet.

-Banded water snakes live throughout Florida, Georgia, South Carolina, and North Carolina.
-They prefer sources of flowing water, like rivers, cypress creeks, and canals, but also live in lakes and marshlands.
+Banded water snakes live in the southern United States from Texas to Florida.
+They prefer slowly moving water sources, like rivers, cypress creeks, and canals, but also live in lakes and marshlands.
 Their prey mostly consists of frogs, newts, salamanders, toads, crayfish, fish, and tadpoles.
 They’re not aggressive but will bite if threatened or provoked.
 Females produce 15-20 young per birth.

 The banded water snake’s coloring ranges from yellow-red to brown-gray, with darker stripes along the back, and a pale belly.
 It is smaller than other species of water snake, topping out at 3-3.5 feet long, but has a heavy body for its size.